727800350/note/latex/computer/debug.md

 	[4] /lib64/libc.so.6(__libc_start_main+0xfd) [0x3af001ecdd]
 	[5] ./a.out() [0x4007a9]

-"static" means don't export the symbol...
+"static" means do not export the symbol...

 **-rdynamic**
 Pass the flag -export-dynamic to the ELF linker, on targets that support it.